climate-action-kits/pxt-fwd-edu/es-risingfloodalarm-modify.md

 ## Reflection @showdialog
 1. How does the Micro:bit use comparisons (<,=,>) to decide how high the tide is?
-2. How do functions help us to repeat instructions?
+2. How does the use of sound and other senses help keep people safe during a natural disaster?
 3. Think about something in this project that was tricky.
    * How did you figure it out?
 How did that make you feel?